 Of course, nothing had happened.

 "Inuyasha," Sango began, "you were gone for three days."

 He whirled around, stunned.

-"Was Kagome-chan happy to be back in her world?"
+"Was Kagome-sama happy to be back in her world?"
 Miroku asked softly.

 Inuyasha looked between them, still shocked.